Metascience: Fields and topics of meta-research

 Metascience can be categorized into five major areas of interest: Methods, Reporting, Reproducibility, Evaluation, and Incentives.
 These correspond, respectively, with how to perform, communicate, verify, evaluate, and reward research.

 Methods

 Metascience seeks to identify poor research practices, including biases in research, poor study design, abuse of statistics, and to find methods to reduce these practices.
-Meta-research has identified numerous biases in scientific literature.
-Of particular note is the widespread misuse of p-values and abuse of statistical significance.
+Meta-research has identified numerous biases in scientific literature, particularly the misuse of p-values and overreliance on significance testing.

 Scientific data science

 Scientific data science is the use of data science to analyse research papers.
-It encompasses both qualitative and quantitative methods.
-Research in scientific data science includes fraud detection and citation network analysis.
+It encompasses qualitative and quantitative methods.
+Research in scientific data science includes fraud detection. and citation network analysis.

 Journalology

 Journalology, also known as publication science, is the scholarly study of all aspects of the academic publishing process.
 The field seeks to improve the quality of scholarly research by implementing evidence-based practices in academic publishing.
 The term "journalology" was coined by Stephen Lock, the former editor-in-chief of The BMJ.
 The first Peer Review Congress, held in 1989 in Chicago, Illinois, is considered a pivotal moment in the founding of journalology as a distinct field.
 The field of journalology has been influential in pushing for study pre-registration in science, particularly in clinical trials.
 Clinical-trial registration is now expected in most countries.